acburdine/CopyBook/README.md

 CopyBook
 ========

-Repo for CraftBukkit CopyBook Plugin
+This is the official repository for the Craftbukkit CopyBook plugin.